BhavyaPant-bly/Dothraki-Valerian-Translator/README.md

 #Dothraki-Valerian-Translator:
- JS app to Tranlate text in english to Austrailian-German-Irish
+ JS app to Tranlate text in english to Dothraki and Valerian